ungentilgarcon/topogram-standard-upgraded/docs/QUICKSTART.md

 - Meteor complaining about `aldeed:simple-schema` vs `simpl-schema`: the repo uses a lightweight shim in `imports/schemas/SimpleSchema.js` to keep compatibility.
 - If selection on the GeoMap doesn't register: ensure `ui.selectedElements` is being synced between components — see `TopogramDetail.jsx`.
+- If Sigma edge labels don't show immediately: ensure edges carry a `label` (or `relationship`/`emoji` fallback) and that `@sigma/edge-curve` is installed for curved parallel edges; labels will still render on straight edges.